Ambrose Treacy College: History of the former Nudgee Junior College

 During the Second World War, the school (then Nudgee Junior), was occupied and converted into the 172nd Station Hospital (USA) from 1941 to 1943 and behind the main building the Section D – the Far Eastern Liaison Office (FELO) or Military Propaganda Section of Allied Intelligence Bureau (AIB) was established.
 During these 2 years of military occupation, "the 5 Christian Brothers and 100 boys of the college lived and carried out their school duties in a hotel, 2 houses and a hut at Mount Tamborine".
-The school's motor boat was destroyed during this period as a result of a party, as it was set alight by US personal.
-Areas created during this occupation, e.g. a morgue, have been converted into rooms for school use with the morgue in question being transformed into a IT consultancy office for staff and students.
+The school's motorboat was destroyed during this period as a result of a party, as it was set alight by US personnel.
+Areas created during this occupation, e.g., a morgue, have been converted into rooms for school use with the morgue in question being transformed into an IT consultancy office for staff and students.
 This office was destroyed by the 2022 floods, but has since been restored to working condition.